Przemysław Truściński

 Przemysław Truściński (born 15 December 1970 in Siedlce) is a Polish comics artist.
 He graduated from the Academy of Fine Arts In Łódź.
 He uses the pseudonym Trust.

 Biography

 He has worked as a comics artist for Gazeta Wyborcza, Playboy, Machina and Newsweek and as an advertisement artist in Pepsi and Nescafe.
 He has been awarded several prizes in International Festival of Comics and Games in Łódź.
 His short stories anthology Trust - historia choroby was published 2003, but numerous other short comics were published in various magazines and anthologies.
 His work on press comic was gathered in the Komiks W-wa compilation.

-He is well known for his The Witcher game project.
+Truściński was the original author of concept art for the character Geralt of Rivia in the 2007 video game The Witcher.

+Truściński was the artistic director of the "44" comic book anthology devoted to the Warsaw Uprising, published by the Warsaw Rising Museum.
+He was also the creator of a mural commissioned by the museum.
+He serves as artistic director of the Warsaw Uprising comic book competition organized annually by the Warsaw Rising Museum.

+In 2025, a large monographic exhibition of Truściński's works was held at the Centre for Comics and Interactive Narrative in Łódź, featuring around 500 works, including comics, illustration, and commercial projects.
+The exhibition was titled "Trust the Process" and emphasized the creative process, combining sketches and drafts with finished works.